 4. Lactosefree formula – If the baby is formula-fed, using a formula with no lactose in it may also help.

-- Many babies suffering from infant colic react positively on baby massage.
+6. Try baby massage – Many babies suffering from infant colic react positively to baby massage.

-- Another interesting book (which you can check out here at Amazon) is by a pediatrician who explains why acid reflux is often mistaken for infant colic and what you can do to help your baby.
+7. Acid reflux remedies – An interesting book (which you can check out here at Amazon) is by a pediatrician who explains why acid reflux is often mistaken for infant colic and what you can do to help your baby.